deysitirado36/Latin102/translation3.md

 **D. Translation

-7. He cleaned the stable of king Augeas in one day, a greater part while Iovis was his helper,

- He cleaned in one day the ox dung of King Augeas, Jove helping him for the most part.
-By letting in a river he washed away all the dung.
+7. He cleaned the dung from the stable of king Augeas in one day, a greater part while Iovis was his helper; by letting in a river he washed away all the dung.

 8. The bull with which Pasiphae lay he brought alive from the island of Crete to Mycenae.